MaWe96/Stochastic-Processes-GBM-for-Option-Pricing/README.md

-This project explores stochastic process in financial markets by simulating stock price movements with geometric Brownian motion using MATLAB and pricing European options using the Black-Scholes model.
+This project explores stochastic process in financial markets by simulating stock price movements with geometric Brownian motion using MATLAB and pricing European and Asian options using the Black-Scholes model.

 Key features:
 - Customizable drift and volatility parameters.